johnliu/git-todo/README.md

 48:// TODO(otheruser): rework user flow page, this is temporary.

 # Find todos by multiple users
-$ git todo --user=otheruser,johnliu       # or git todo -u=otheruser,johnliu
+$ git todo --user=otheruser,johnliu       # or git todo -uotheruser,johnliu
 source_a.c
 5:// TODO(johnliu): refactor into two classes
 10:// TODO(otheruser): change all instances of class A to class B